The Shape of Beliefs: Geometry, Dynamics, and Interventions along Representation Manifolds of Language Models' Posteriors: Conclusion

 \section{Conclusion}

-We introduced a principled framework for tracking language models' beliefs by mapping how posterior beliefs are encoded as structured manifolds in activation space, and how non-stationary inputs induce dynamics between attractor regions.
+We introduced a principled framework for tracking language models' beliefs by mapping how posterior predictions are encoded as structured manifolds in activation space, and how non-stationary inputs induce dynamics between attractor regions.
 Using this setup, our main finding is that purely linear concept representations are often an inadequate abstraction.
 Even when a target feature, such as the mean of an output distribution, is locally decodable, the underlying representations can exhibit substantial curvature.
-Hence, linear steering can move activations off-manifold, producing unintended coupled shifts in other covariates, such as the variance or shape of the distribution.
+Moreover, we show in App.~\ref{app:mixture} that the joint $(\mu,\sigma)$ sheet cannot be reconstructed as a simple additive composition of the anchor manifolds $\mathcal M_{\mu,\sigma_0}$ and $\mathcal M_{\mu_0,\sigma}$, suggesting non-linear interactions between belief parameters.
+Hence, linear steering can move activations off-manifold, producing unintended coupled shifts in other covariates (e.g., distort the shape of the distribution).
 This geometric mismatch reflects the gap between readout geometry and representation geometry.
 Linear separability does not entail geometrically faithful control: \textbf{features may be linearly separable and readable, yet linear steering can still cut across (rather than along) the curved belief manifold}.
-This is notably the case when the probe field spans multiple directions (rank > 1; see App.~\ref{app:dual}).
+This is notably the case when the probe field spans multiple directions ($\mathrm{rank} > 1$; see App.~\ref{app:dual}).

+Our work is part of a broader effort to bridge representation geometry and intervention schemes in language models.
+Increasingly, representations are understood beyond collections of linear features, as structured geometric objects shaped by statistical correlations and symmetries in the training data~\citep{karkada2026symmetrylanguagestatisticsshapes,prieto2026datastatisticsfeaturegeometry}.
+This perspective is formalized in recent work on the information geometry of softmax representations: \citet{park2026informationgeometrysoftmaxprobing} propose that the natural notion of distance is not Euclidean but induced by the divergence between output distributions, leading to a dually flat geometry with distinct primal and dual structures.
+This geometric lens motivates alternatives that operate in the appropriate coordinate system; for example, by projecting activations back onto learned data manifolds~\citep{luo2026learninggenerativemetamodelllm} or by gradient-informed paths between contrastive clusters~\citep{zhao2026odesteerunifiedodebasedsteering}.
+Our findings complement this view: effective control of belief systems, and hence behavior, must respect the intrinsic geometry of representations.